Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Only the most senior Developers.
 - [x] Anyone that the Scrum Team decides will be valuable during Refinement.
 - [ ] The Stakeholders.
-- [ ] The external business analysts that have prepared the functional details.
+- [ ] The external Business Analysts that have prepared the functional details.

 _[⬆ Back to Top](#table-of-contents)_